SnowLily-Dev/fulldel-Solus/README.md

 (Fulldel for Solus uses eopkg instead of apt)

 Fulldel(A.K.A.
-Full Delete) for Solus is a script made for easily removing packages with the apt package manager and directly removing the eopkg cache and dependencies of recently removed or unused packages.
+Full Delete) for Solus is a script made for easily removing packages with the apt package manager and directly removing the eopkg cache and unnecessary dependencies of recently removed packages.
 Syntax for removing a package, it's dependencies and the apt cache:

 Code: